Bayesian method for fitting the low-energy constants in chiral perturbation theory: Fitting the LECs in ChPT

-Table \ref{table24} gives the results fitted by Models C in the third column.
-The setting parameters can be found in Columns 2 to 4 in Table \ref{app table3} in Appendix \ref{app:B}.
-Table \ref{table24} also lists the results fitted by Model A and the results in Refs. \cite{Bijnens:2014lea,Yang:2020eif} for comparison.
-Model A chooses the results with a fixed $L_4^r\equiv0.3$, which is similar to the choice in Ref. \cite{Bijnens:2014lea}.
-This is because the values of $L_4^r$ and $L_6^r$ are not very large, and they satisfy the large-$N_C$ limit.
-Otherwise, both $L_4^r\equiv0$ and $L_4^r\equiv-0.3$ give a different sign of $L^r_6$ from the most references.
-It can be seen that the results obtained by Model C are very close to the NNLO results in Ref. \cite{Bijnens:2014lea,Yang:2020eif}.
-Moreover, Model C also satisfies the large-$N_c$ limit of $2L_1^r-L_2^r$, $L_4^r$, and $L_6^r$, although it does not give any assumption of $L^r_4$.
+The numerical results of both fits can be found in Table \ref{table27}.
+It can be seen that the results obtained by both Models B$^{12}$ and B$^{17}$ are close to the NNLO results in Ref. \cite{Bijnens:2014lea,Yang:2020eif}.
+Moreover, both of them also satisfy the large-$N_c$ limit, i.e. $2L_1^r-L_2^r$, $L_4^r$ and $L_6^r$ closing to zeros, although it does not give a strong prior of $L^r_4$.
 This shows that the contributions from truncation errors have a great impact on the NLO fit.
 It is also very possible that the truncation errors cannot be ignored in the NNLO fit.
-In addition, all theoretical errors from Model C are slightly larger than those in Ref. \cite{Bijnens:2014lea,Yang:2020eif}.
+In addition, all theoretical errors from Model B are slightly larger than those in Ref. \cite{Bijnens:2014lea,Yang:2020eif}.
 This is because Ref. \cite{Yang:2020eif} does not consider the errors caused by the truncation errors.
 Ref. \cite{Bijnens:2014lea} even does not consider the truncation errors.
-Model C not only estimates these truncation errors but also considers their PDFs.
+Model B cannot only estimate these truncation errors, but also considers their PDFs.
 These PDFs lead the fitting errors to be slightly larger than those in Ref. \cite{Bijnens:2014lea,Yang:2020eif}.
-However, the difference is small, because the truncation errors are not very large.
-The two Bayesian statistical evaluation criteria WAIC and LOOCV (mentioned in Section \ref{EC}) also indicate that the fitting results from Model C are better than those from Model A.
+However, the difference is not very large, because the truncation errors are not very large.
+It also shows that the change between 12 and 17 inputs is not very large.
+The relative difference does not exceed 20\%.
+However, since more inputs are added, all theoretical errors became smaller.
+In addition, since Model B$^{12}$ and Model B$^{17}$ do not adopt the same inputs, the WAIC and LOOCV cannot be adopted as model evaluation criteria.
+Hence, we do not give these two values.
+The following discussion is based on the results of Model B$^{17}$, because the fit becomes more accurate as the input value increases.
+The red part in Figure \ref{fig:nlo-corner-plots} is the corner plot of $L_i^r$ with 17 inputs, from which one can see both the distributions and the potential correlations between $L_i^r$.